Rhys Thompson

 Rhys Thompson (born 19 July 1996) is an English international judoka.
 He has represented England at the Commonwealth Games and won a bronze medal.

 Biography

 Thompson is a double British champion, winning the half-heavyweight title at the British Judo Championships in 2018 and 2021.
 He has twice won medals at the European Open.

 In 2022, he was selected for the 2022 Commonwealth Games in Birmingham where he competed in the men's 100 kg, winning the bronze medal.
-At the 2022 British National Championships he successfully defended his -100kg title.
+At the 2022 British National Championships he successfully defended his -100 kg title.